Once you’re pregnant, you’ll certainly face this realisation:

 As usual, any other conditions not listed in the plan and normal delivery costs will not be covered.

-Get comparisons of the best maternity insurance in Singapore here.
+Get a comparison of the best maternity insurance in Singapore here.

 So it boils down to this: is a pregnancy insurance necessary?